Enter the

 Nutritional Value

-Knobby Russet apples are a good source of vitamin C to strengthen the immune system and reduce inflammation and provide high levels of fiber to regulate the digestive tract.
-The apples also contain small amounts of calcium, phosphorous, potassium, iron, and vitamin A.
+Knobby Russet apples are a good source of vitamin C to strengthen the immune system while reducing inflammation and are a source of fiber to regulate the digestive tract.
+The apples also contain small amounts of calcium to build strong bones and teeth, potassium to balance fluid levels within the body, and other nutrients, including phosphorous, iron, and vitamin A.

 Applications

-Knobby Russet apples are best suited for fresh preparations as their complex flavor is showcased when consumed straight, out-of-hand.
-The russeted skin is edible, and the flesh does not brown quickly, allowing it to be sliced and eaten as a snack, chopped and tossed into salads, or quartered and displayed on fruit platters.
-Knobby Russet apples were also traditionally used for cider making.
+Knobby Russet apples have a sweet, tart, and tangy taste suited for fresh preparations.
+The apple's complex flavor is showcased when consumed straight, out-of-hand, and it is important to note that the russeted skin is edible despite its unusual consistency.
+One of the unique characteristics of the variety is the flesh does not brown quickly, allowing it to be sliced and eaten as a snack, chopped and tossed into salads, or quartered and displayed on fruit platters.
+Knobby Russet apples were also traditid for cider making.
 The apple’s sweet-tart juice blends well with other apple varieties creating a multifaceted flavor profile.
-In Sherborn, Massachusetts, Stormalong Ciders has developed a modern cider sampler pack made from rare heirloom varieties.
-Knobby Russet apples are featured in their ashmead’s kernel cider, a small batch cider, and the apples are grown through small farms in New England.
+In Sherborn, Massachusetts, Stormalong Ciders has developed a modern cider sampler pack made from rare heirloom varti. ob Rset apples are featured in their ashmead’s kernel cider, a small batch cider, and the apples are grown through small farms in New England.
 Beyond fresh preparations and ciders, Knobby Russet apples can also be cooked into applesauce and used as a filler variety in some baked goods such as pies or tarts.
-Knobby Russet apples pair well with sharp cheeses such as cheddar, blue, and asiago, herbs such as parsley, rosemary, and tarragon, spices such as cinnamon, nutmeg, and cloves, vanilla, and chocolate.
+Knobby Russet apples pair well with sharp cheeses such as cheddar, blue, and asiago, herbs such as parsley, rosemary, and tarragon, spices including cinnamon, nutmeg, and cloves, vanilla, and chocolate.
 Whole, unwashed Knobby Russet apples will keep for 1 to 3 months when stored lightly wrapped in plastic in the crisper drawer of the refrigerator.

 Ethnic/Cultural Info